Rostov State Puppet Theatre: History

-Rostov State Puppet Theater is one of the oldest puppet theaters in the country.
-It was established by a group of puppeteers who had started to perform for children in 1920s.
-The founders included M. Kushnarenko, N. Smirnova, A. Dora, and others.
-These performers achieved such success, inspiration, and enthusiasm that the Azov-Black Sea Regional Committee of Komsomol (Young Communist League) resolved to establish them as a puppet theater.
+Rostov State Puppet Theater was established by a group of puppeteers who had started to perform for children in 1920s.
 The theater first opened its doors in 1935.
-Several generations of Don land audiences grew up watching its performances, and continue to bring their children and grandchildren to the theater.

-Over the years, the puppet theater has been headed by numerous famous directors, including Boris Sakhnovsky (a student of Konstantin Stanislavsky) and Leonid Stelmakhovich (a student of Vsevolod Meyerhold).
+Over the years, the puppet theater has been headed by numerous directors, including Boris Sakhnovsky (a student of Konstantin Stanislavsky) and Leonid Stelmakhovich (a student of Vsevolod Meyerhold).

-For over 35 years the art director of the puppet theater was Vladimir Bylkov, a student of Sergei Obraztsov.

-The theater still recognizes its founding performers: S. Isaeva, Merited Artist of Russia; M. Kushnarenko (whose grand-daughter Elena works at the theater today); S. Ulybashev, L. Chubkov, G. Pidko, A. Derkach, and many others.
+The theater still recognizes its founding performers: S. Isaeva, Merited Artist of Russia; M. Kushnarenko (whose granddaughter Elena works at the theater today); S. Ulybashev, L. Chubkov, G. Pidko, A. Derkach, and many others.
 Over its history, the Rostov Puppet Theater has staged over 5000 plays.

 The theater's repertoire features classic plays including "Turnip", "Ivan Tsarevich and the Grey wolf", Buzzy-Wuzzy Busy Fly, Teremok, "Maryyushka and the baba-yaga", "Fear Takes Molehills For Mountains", "Gold tea", "Pirate sweet tooth", "Little Mermaid", "A wolf and kids", Buratino, "Little Red Riding Hood" and many others.

-In 2016, work began on a new program called "Theatrical Magic Behind the Scenes".
-The project's main objective is to show children and their parents the internal operations of a theater.
-It includes demonstrations where the theater's performers describe its workings, train attendees in acting exercises, and even allow guests to operate a real puppet.